j-easy/easy-rules/site/user-guide/defining-rules.md

 }
 ```

-The `evaluateConditions` method encapsulates conditions that must evaluate to _TRUE_ to trigger the rule.
+The `evaluate` method encapsulates conditions that must evaluate to _TRUE_ to trigger the rule.

-The `performActions` method encapsulates actions that should be performed when rule's conditions are satisfied.
+The `execute` method encapsulates actions that should be performed when rule's conditions are satisfied.

+You can define rules in two ways:

+* By implementing the `Rule` interface or extending the `BasicRule` class
+* Adding annotations on a POJO

 ## Defining rules by extending _BasicRule_

 Easy Rules provides a simple implementation of the `Rule` interface named `BasicRule`.
 This class implements most of methods
 defined in the `Rule` interface.
-You can extends this class and override `evaluateConditions` and
+You can extends this class and override `evaluate` and
-`performActions` methods to provide your conditions and actions logic.
+`execute` methods to provide your conditions and actions logic.
 Here is an example:

 ```java
 public class MyRule extends BasicRule {